 We started the tasting with Tom som plakrob, a delightful Thai soup with tamarind and fish (there is a veg version available).
 The almost clear soup with a fantastic balance of spice and tamarind was a welcome drink that day considering Bangalore was almost overcast and the clouds were threatening to pour down

 For the appetizers , Chef Tam served us Vietnamese inspired rice paper rolls with chicken, glass noodle and spring onions served with Thai Papaya salad and a killer sweet chilli sauce, I swear I wanted to bring that sauce back home.

 As we progressed along to the salads we were duly warned about the spiciness and asked if we can handle the heat.
-My spice level tolerance is a good 8 on a scale of 1-10 and I told Chef Tam to bring it on, with the fact that Isan is known for some of the spiciest salads in Thailand the warning from Chef I was accepting that my tongue will be on fire but it wasn’t.
-However do keep something chilled to drink handy, my co-diner found it tough to handle the spice and was sweating profusely.
+My spice level tolerance is a good 8 on a scale of 1-10 and I told Chef Tam to bring it on.
+With the fact that Isan is known for some of the spiciest salads in Thailand and the warning from Chef, I was accepting that my tongue will be on fire but it wasn’t.
+However, do keep something chilled to drink handy, my co-diner found it tough to handle the spice and was sweating profusely.

 For the mains, we requested Chef to send mini tasting portions again and sampled – Meekarti moo (stir fried rice noodles with tomato and coconut sauce.
 Prawn/pork or vegetarian version available), Kaeng goum gai (Spicy Thai clear curry with herbs and chicken), Kaeng curry neu (Yellow curry with chicken, lamb or tenderloin).